Icelandic summer is calling you for an adventure. | Check this out!

 Make sure that the experiences and activities you partake in while traveling have a positive impact on the local economy and well-being of locals.
 Are the animals treated ethically?
 Is the money going back to the local economy?
 Are people being paid fair wages?
 These and other factors should be considered while booking any activity.

-Arctic Adventures is a local tours operator in Iceland that contributes not only to the local economy but to the well-being of both nature and people.
-We have planted over 10,000 trees which helped to offset 46% of yearly CO2 emissions.
+We at Arctic Adventures do our best each day to contribute to the local economy and to the well-being of both nature and people.
+For example, we have planted over 10,000 trees which helped to offset 46% of yearly CO2 emissions.
 Check out our sustainability page to learn more.

-Whenever it's possible, choose a more eco-friendly means of transportation.
-Flying to some destinations might be unavoidable, but you can choose a more sustainable way to move around the country.
+When possible, choose sustainable transportation options, such as using public transportation, cycling, or walking, which significantly reduces carbon emissions and environmental impact.
+Minimizing flights, especially for shorter distances, and opting for train or bus travel can also contribute to more sustainable journeys.
+Of course, fllying to some destinations might be unavoidable, but you can choose a more sustainable way to move around the country.
 Switch cars to trains or other public transportation.
 If you do decide to rent a car, choose a more economic model, or ideally, an electrical one.

 young woman with backpack walking in train station